engineyard/ey-docs/pages/using-postgresql-9-with-appcloud.md

 <h2 id="topic7"> Known issues</h2>

-Known issues associated with PostgresSQL 9 on AppCloud are:
+Known issues associated with PostgresSQL 9 on Cloud are:

 * In the Alpha phase, snapshots cannot be used for upsizing from a 32-bit instance to a 64-bit instance.
 Workaround: Use dump and restore if you need to move your data from a 32-bit to 64-bit instance.